This publication is the guidelines established for Intramural Sports participation at Michigan State University.

 iii) Protests must involve a misinterpretation or misapplication of a playing rule.

-iv) The managers, the official(s) and any other staff present must sign the game score sheet upholding or denying the protest.
-Unless this procedure is followed, the protest will not be considered.
+iv) Unless this procedure is followed, the protest will not be considered.
 Every attempt will be made to rule on the protest immediately.
 In many cases, the protest can be settled on the field of play.

-4) Games altered by valid protests will be replayed, if possible, from the point of the game where the protest occurred.
-Due to facility space limitations, RECSports and both team captains may agree to a non-playing solution.
+3) Games altered by valid protests will be replayed, if possible, from the point of the game where the protest occurred.
+Due to facility space limitations, Rec Sports and both team captains may agree to a non-playing solution.

 A written, typed appeal of a protest decision must be submitted within 48 hours of notification of the protest decision.
-The typed appeal must be submitted to the Director of the sport.
+The typed appeal must be submitted to the Assistant Director of Intramural Sports.

-- All teams in each division will make the playoffs.
+All teams in each league/division will make the playoffs unless:

-Teams are given the opportunity to choose one of the two levels of competition; competitive/independent or recreational/social.
+Skill level divisions may be offered within a league and teams are given the opportunity to choose their level of competition.
+Division I (DI) is the highest skill level, Division III (DIII) is the lowest skill level.
+Players are not allowed to play on more than one team in the same league, no matter the skill level.
 Games at all levels will be conducted exactly the same way and preference will not be given to higher levels of play.
-Information will be offered during the managers meeting and registration regarding the leagues for each semester.
+Information will be provided during the registration process regarding skill level divisions within the leagues each semester.

 GAME TIME IS FORFEIT TIME!
 Teams are strongly encouraged to arrive 15 minutes early for their games.
 Any game whose outcome is declared a forfeit will result in a loss being credited to the forfeiting team.
 A forfeit will be declared under the following conditions:

-- A team cannot field the required number of eligible players by the designated game time.
+- A team does not field the required number of eligible players by the designated game time.

 - A violation of any rule as stated in the Intramural Sports Code of Conduct.

-Balls, pucks and field equipment will always be provided by RECSports.
+Game and field equipment will always be provided by Rec Sports.
 Due to the nature of participation the sports and divisions are subject to change.
-For further specific information please contact RECSports or click on the specific rules on the Recreational Sports and Fitness Services website.
+For further specific information please contact Rec Sports or click on the sport specific rules posted at recsports.msu.edu.

 The Recreational Sports and Fitness Services Department reserves the right to change and/or put into effect any new rules/policies without notice.